 Many jewelry pieces will have an additional value above their intrinsic gold value.
 We believe strongly that beautiful pieces of jewelry, especially antique or vintage jewelry, are valuable for more than just their gold content.
 Whenever we can sell something for more than its gold value, we will pay above the gold value.
 Unlike many dealers who buy and sell gold jewelry and immediately send it to the refinery to be melted down, we think it’s a shame to needlessly destroy beautiful things.
 Even less trendy or less desirable pieces of jewelry will be given a chance to find a new home where they will be worn and appreciated.

-If you have any questions, or would like to schedule an appointment for a free evaluation, call us today at (518) 587-8787.
-We have offices in Saratoga Springs and Colonie, conveniently located for our clients in the Albany, NY and surrounding Capital Region.
+If you have any questions, or would like to schedule an appointment for a free evaluation, contact us today.
+We have offices in Saratoga Springs NY and Colonie NY, conveniently located for our clients in Albany NY and the surrounding Capital Region.